plgd-dev/doc/content/en/docs/services/coap-gateway/features.md

 - **&#x2611; Device Twin Synchronization:** After authentication, the CoAP gateway synchronizes the device twin by subscribing to device resources, forwarding changes to the IoT hub, and ensuring an accurate representation of the device's state.
 - **&#x2611; Event Processing:** The CoAP gateway subscribes to events from the IoT hub and converts them into CoAP commands, allowing seamless communication with devices during the device twin synchronization process.
 - **&#x2611; Time Resource:** The CoAP gateway provides the current time to authenticated devices, allowing them to synchronize their internal clocks.
+- **&#x2611; Device Twin Synchronization with ETAG:** Implementing the ETAG mechanism will ensure that device twin synchronization occurs only when the device's state has changed since the last synchronization.
+This optimization reduces unnecessary data transfer between the CoAP gateway and the IoT hub, enhancing performance when the device is online.
+- **&#x2611; Monitoring Device Connectivity:** Monitors device connectivity status to determine if a device is online or offline.

 ### Planned Features

-- **&#x2610; Device Twin Synchronization with ETAG:** Implementing the ETAG mechanism will ensure that device twin synchronization occurs only when the device's state has changed since the last synchronization.
-This optimization reduces unnecessary data transfer between the CoAP gateway and the IoT hub, enhancing performance when the device is online.
 - **&#x2610; Device Logging:** Introduce device logging capabilities to record detailed activity logs of each device.
 The logs can be forwarded to the Open Telemetry collector for further analysis and monitoring purposes.
 - **&#x2610; OpenTelemetry Metrics:** The CoAP gateway will incorporate OpenTelemetry metrics, providing detailed insights into the gateway's performance and resource utilization.
 This feature will allow for comprehensive monitoring and analysis of the gateway's behavior.